kawacukennedy/forestguard_agent/README.md

 - **Decentralized Storage**: Images and reports are stored on Somnia network for tamper-proof access.
 - **Transaction Verification**: Each incident includes a Somnia transaction hash for blockchain verification.
 - **Network Status**: Real-time indicator shows Somnia node connection.

+### Web3 Features

+- **NFT Minting**: Each verified incident mints an NFT as proof of environmental impact.
+- **Tokenized Rewards**: Users earn reward points based on carbon impact; claimable via wallet.
+- **Leaderboard**: Top contributors ranked by reward points.
+- **Wallet Integration**: Connect MetaMask or Somnia wallet for NFT ownership and reward claiming.

+#### Wallet Setup

+1. Install MetaMask or Somnia Wallet extension.
+2. Create/connect a wallet.
+3. In the app, go to Login and connect your wallet.
+4. Use the wallet to claim rewards and view NFTs.

+#### NFT Minting

+- NFTs are minted automatically after pipeline completion.
+- View NFT ID in incident details.
+- Transfer or trade NFTs on supported marketplaces.

 ## ML Model